rhys-h-walker/SOM/IntegrationTests/README.md

 Allows the printing of detailed run information.
 Shows currently running test and the configuration before all tests are ran.
 Must run pytest with the -s flag when using DEBUG.

 ## TEST_EXCEPTIONS (How to write a file)
 There are four tags that are currently supported by the SOM integration tests.
 All tags will run the tests still, other than do_not_run, but will not fail on test failure, a tagged test will cause the run to fail only when it passes unexpectedly.
+Check for example file IntegrationTests/test_tags.yaml.

 For a test to be given that tag specify it's location path like this:
 ```